LucasKohanevicRadice/Python2021/README.md

 # Python2021

 FIN
-Tässä ovat kaikki tekemäni tehtävät suorittamaltani MOOC oppimisalustan, ohjelmoinnin perusteet- ja jatkokurssilta.
+Tässä ovat kaikki tekemäni tehtävät suorittamiltani MOOC oppimisalustan, ohjelmoinnin perusteet- ja jatkokurssilta.

 ENG
 Here are all of the assignments I have done in the python basics and python advanced course.
 I have completed both of the courses succesfully.
 I did the courses on the learning platform MOOC.fi (Massive Online Open Courses run by the university of Helsinki).